Using the OAuth Client Policy

 4. Click Next to go to the Specify OAuth Client Policy Audit Options page.
 See Configuring OAuth Client Policy Audit Options.

-5. When done, click Finish to save the policy.
+5. Click Finish to save the policy.

 Now that the policy is defined, you can activate it and start using it.
 On the right, under Actions, choose Activate Policy.